djsmacker01/Hailey-s-Hotel/readme.md

 Hailey's Hotel website is a comprehensive digital platform designed to showcase our luxury accommodations and provide a seamless booking experience for potential guests.
 This project aims to increase online bookings, highlight the hotel's premium amenities, and establish a strong digital presence that reflects the elegance and quality of our physical locations.

+Hailey's Hotel site is currently live, the link can be found <a href="https://haileyhotel.netlify.app/" target="_blank" rel="noopener noreferrer">Here</a>

 ## Value for Users

 This website provides significant value to users by: